MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/metadata-node-ids2.md

 ---
-title: "Metadata Node IDs2 | Microsoft Docs" ms.custom: ""
+title: "Metadata Node IDs for the SQL adapter in BizTalk Adapter Pack | Microsoft Docs"
-ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+description: Metadata, search, retrieval nodes types and IDs used in SQL components that are exposed in SQL Server adapter - BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"